mlgibbons/h801/README.md

-# New firmware for H801 rgbww LED dimmer with MQTT control
+# H801 rgbww LED dimmer with MQTT control

 This fork adds a number of improvements and modifications